ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/install-unmanaged-cni.md

       file for installation.

-   Alternatively, in the event that your final cluster configuration with all your customizations is already present in the `mke4k.yaml` file, but it is using the default CNI, you can change it to use an unmanaged CNI:
+   Alternatively, in the event that your final cluster configuration with all your customizations is already present in the `mke4.yaml` configuration file but it is using the default CNI, you can change it to use an unmanaged CNI:

    ```
-   yq 'del(.spec.network.providers)' mke4.yaml|yq '.spec.network.providers |=([{"enabled": true, "provider": "custom"}])' > mke4.yaml.tmp && mv mke4.yaml.tmp mke4k.yaml
+   yq 'del(.spec.network.providers)' mke4.yaml|yq '.spec.network.providers |=([{"enabled": true, "provider": "custom"}])' > mke4.yaml.tmp && mv mke4.yaml.tmp mke4.yaml
    ```

    {{< callout type=info >}}